byronrthomas/shocknet/README.md

 ![GraphStudio after query installation](docs/images/graph-studio-after-queries-installed.png)

+### Troubleshooting

+If you see any issues with starting shocknet - either it hangs indefinitely or gives an error like `local variable 'res' referenced before assignment` - double-check your .env file is present in the current directory, the credentials and hostname are correct, and check that your Tigergraph instance is up and running.

+If you get clashes with other graphs in the same instance, then you may have to drop them, you can pass the `--drop-all-schema` args to the initialise process to do this.
+Finally, if you have any issues with the secret, you can always manually create one in GraphStudio Admin page, and add it to the `.env` file either adding or replacing a line starting `SECRET=`.

 ## Known Issues and Future Improvements

 The biggest limitation is the lack of any notion of demand and elasticities which